paulwalko/vpicc-constitution/CONSTITUTION.md

     1. To comply with regulations of the VPI Office of Student Affairs pertaining to finances
 1. 1.
 An officer may be impeached for specific and willful infractions of the constitution, by~laws, or policies of the club.
     1. 1.
 A motion shall be made by a member, committee, or other officer for impeachment Stating specific infractions.
+1. 1.
+An officer may be impeached for specific and willful infractions of the constitution, by~laws, or policies of the club.
+    1. 1.
+A motion shall be made by a member, committee, or other officer for impeachment Stating specific infractions.
         1. The motion shall automatically be tabled upon a second to the next regular meeting.
         1. The officer shall be given notice of the motion at least three days in advance of the meeting in which the vote is to be taken, and be iven ample opportunity to defend himself before the club.
         1. Final action shall be by secret and will require a two thirds majority vote of the club for impeachment.